what we were thinking...

 Here are two types of single family residential properties, one common to older neighborhoods, the other is an large lot, both with the original buildings intact.

-Under Boulder's current regulations the existing houses may be demolished and new houses are permitted to be as large as these examples.
+Under current regulations of Boulder, CO the existing houses may be demolished and new houses are permitted to be as large as these examples.

 When size is maximized, new houses are over-scaled for established neighborhoods.
 When redevelopment of this type becomes prevalent it drastically changes neighborhood character.